 A multiple listing service, called an "MLS," provides information to real estate professionals who subscribe to the service about properties that are for sale in the area.
 Filing a listing with the MLS exposes the property to active real estate professionals in the local area.
 As such, it is a powerful marketing tool.
-The MLS is also a way for listing brokers to offer compensation to other brokers who may know of a suitable Buyer.
-This cooperative feature of the MLS allows the listing brokers to share part of their commission with a Buyer's agent.
-It is the ability to attract Buyers through their agents that makes the MLS such an effective marketing tool.

 MLS data and remarks are a form of advertising and, as such, must be accurate and truthful.
 Sellers should, therefore, review MLS data and remarks for accuracy and bring any discrepancies or concerns to the attention of their agent.
 If personal property such as refrigerators, other appliances, furniture, tools, implements, or accessories is listed as "included" in the MLS data, they become part of what is being offered for sale.
 It is like advertising that a car being sold includes floor mats.
 Once such items are advertised as "included," the Seller risks legal liability if the items are removed before closing a deal or if the Seller replaced appliances with different or lesser quality versions of the appliances outlined in the listing.